kyma-project/telemetry-manager/docs/contributor/arch/008-telemetry-flow-healthiness-status-api.md

 * Gateway can't be reached (network problem).
 * Gateway won't accept data (gateway throttling).

 In both cases, the Agent might drop data after too many retries.
-But since users usually can't do much about these issues, we won't include them in the TelemetryFlowHealthy condition.
+But because users usually can't do much about these issues, we won't include them in the `TelemetryFlowHealthy` condition.
 If there's throttling, scaling horizontally might help, but it's not much different from dealing with a high OTLP ingestion rate.

-In the future, we might think about adding a TelemetryCollectionHealthy condition for the Agent.
+In the future, we might think about adding a `TelemetryCollectionHealthy` condition for the Agent.
 This would help track issues like scraping problems by Prometheus Receiver.

 ## Consequences